vaibhavg16/ATM-Interface/README.md

 # ATM-Interface
 We have all come across ATMs in our cities and it is built on Java.
 This complex project consists o five different classes and is a console-based application.
-When the system starts the user is prompted with user id and user pin.
+When the system starts the user is prompted with pin.
 On entering the details successfully, then ATM functionalities are unlocked.
 The project allows to perform following operations:

 1. Transactions History